hmmdyl/LWDR/README.md

 26. Shared/synchronised (Milestone 1, Task 2)

 ### Which compilers can be used?
 LDC works the best.
 DMD is not compatible.
-GDC will work but points 19-22 inclusive aren't and won't be supported in the immediate future.
+GDC will work but points 18-21 inclusive aren't supported.

 ### Has this been run on real hardware?
 Yes, as of currently it has been run on an STM32F407.